rodizio1/EZ-WifiBroadcast/README.md

 Ez-WifiBroadcast logo was contributed by Richard Caseres (user @richardbmx) which we are all thankful for.

 ### Warranty/Disclamer ###
-This free software comes with no Warranty as stated in parts 11 and 12 of [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.
+This is a free software and comes with no Warranty as stated in parts 11 and 12 of [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.